Sony RX100 vs RX1R

-The Sony Cyber-shot DSC-RX100 and the Sony Cyber-shot DSC-RX1R are two digital cameras that were revealed to the public, respectively, in June 2012 and June 2013.
+The Sony Cyber-shot DSC-RX100 and the Sony Cyber-shot DSC-RX1R are two digital cameras that were officially introduced, respectively, in June 2012 and June 2013.
 Both the RX100 and the RX1R are fixed lens compact cameras that are based on an one-inch (RX100) and a full frame (RX1R) sensor.
-The RX100 has a resolution of 20 megapixel, whereas the RX1R provides 24 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The RX100 has a resolution of 20 megapixels, whereas the RX1R provides 24 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony RX1R is notably larger (24 percent) than the Sony RX100.
 Moreover, the RX1R is substantially heavier (101 percent) than the RX100.
 In this context, it is worth noting that neither the RX100 nor the RX1R are weather-sealed.